-If Halifax is your next stop—or your layover city—this 24-hour Halifax Layover guide turns every hour into a story worth telling.
-From historic forts and maritime museums to vibrant waterfront dining, this day captures the essence of Nova Scotia’s capital: proud, coastal, and full of character.
+TL;DR: If Halifax is your next stop—or your layover city—this 24-hour guide turns every hour into a story worth telling.
+From the historic ramparts of Citadel Hill to the vibrant culinary scene on Argyle Street, this day captures the essence of Nova Scotia’s capital: proud, coastal, and full of character.

 The Maritime Museum of the Atlantic

-Head downhill toward the waterfront, where ships’ masts line the horizon.
-Inside, discover Titanic artifacts and stories of the Halifax Explosion — reminders of the city’s deep maritime roots.
+The Maritime Museum of the Atlantic is located downhill toward the waterfront.
+Inside, you’ll find Titanic artifacts and stories of the Halifax Explosion—reminders of the city’s deep and often tragic maritime roots.
+Don’t miss the intricate model-ship collection.

 Lunch – Waterfront Stroll & Seafood Stop

-Alternative: Grab a lobster roll or fish tacos from a waterfront stall and picnic on the boardwalk — arguably one of the best lunch views in Canada.
+The “Boardwalk Picnic: For a quicker stop, grab a lobster roll or fish tacos from a waterfront stall and find a seat on the “Hammocks” along the boardwalk.
+It is arguably one of the best lunch views in Canada.

-Photo Tip: Stand on the back deck for the perfect symmetry shot of the city framed by the ferry rails.
+- Photo Tip: Stand on the back deck for the perfect symmetry shot of the city framed by the ferry rails as you pull away from the terminal.

-Roland’s Top Pick: The Press Gang — For an authentic Halifax evening, nothing beats the atmosphere of this 18th-century stone cellar.
+For an authentic Halifax evening, nothing beats the atmosphere of this 18th-century stone cellar.
+It’s one of the oldest buildings in the city, offering high-end seafood and an incredible oyster bar.

 Plan Your Next Halifax Stay: